Caroline Bruzelius: Life and career

 Bruzelius was born in Stockholm, Sweden on April 18, 1949, to Axel Sture Bruzelius and Constance (Brickett) Brereton.
 She emigrated to the United States in 1965.

 Bruzelius completed her undergraduate work at Wellesley College in 1971 and received an M.A. in art, an M.Phil., and a Ph.D., all from Yale University in 1973, 1974, and 1977, respectively.

 From 1977 to 1979, Bruzelius was an assistant professor at Dickinson College in Carlisle, Pennsylvania, and from 1979 to 1980 she was a researcher at the National Endowment for the Humanities.
-In 1980 she became a professor at Harvard University, a position she held until 1981.
-The following year, in 1982, she became a Mellon Fellow and an assistant professor at Duke University in Durham, North Carolina, where she became an associate professor in 1986, and the Chairman of the Art Department from 1989 to 2003.
-She became a full professor at Duke in 1991, and held that position until 1993.
-From 1994 to 1998 she was the Director of the American Academy in Rome.
+In 1980 she became an assistant professor at Harvard University, on a Mellon fellowship, a position she held until 1981.
+The following year, in 1982, she became a Mellon Fellow and an assistant professor at Duke University in Durham, North Carolina, where she became an associate professor in 1986, and the Chairman of the Art Department from 1989 to 1993.
+She became a full professor at Duke in 1991, and held that position until 2018.
+From 1994 to 1998 she was on a leave of absence from Duke University to serve as the Director of the American Academy in Rome.
 She was awarded the Anne M. Cogan Professor of Art and Art History at Duke in 2001.